UTF-7: Encoding

-First, an encoder must decide which characters to represent directly in ASCII form, which + has to be escaped as +-, and which to place in blocks of Unicode characters.
+First, an encoder must decide which characters to represent directly in ASCII form, which + have to be escaped as +-, and which to place in blocks of Unicode characters.
 The expansion cost of UTF-7 can be high: for example, the character sequence U+10FFFF U+0077 U+10FFFF is 9 bytes in UTF-8, but 17 bytes in UTF-7.
 (At worst, treating every codepoint as a sequence in its own right produces the maximum expansion of 5x, e.g. when encoding @@ as +AEA-+AEA-.)
 Each Unicode sequence must be encoded using the following procedure, then surrounded by the appropriate delimiters.

 Using the £† (U+00A3 U+2020) character sequence as an example: